ts-delight/inject-display-name.macro/README.md

               //    |_______ Creates a react component

 // If we see in react-dev-tools, the name shown for this component will be
-// ClassToComponent(div) which can be confusing if we have many class names
+// ClassToComponent(div) which can be confusing if we have many such generated components.
 ```

 We can fix this by either passing a displayName to the component API (if supported):